Kjjustin/Movie-Reservation-System/README.md

 This project is licensed under the **MIT License**.

 ## Contact
-For any inquiries, feel free to reach out via [GitHub Issues](https://github.com/Kjjustin/Movie-Reservation-System/issues).
+ For queries or suggestions, reach out to [K J Justin](https://github.com/Kjjustin/Movie-Reservation-System/issues).